Penalty guidance: what to include in a penalty notice

 In addition all penalty notices must explain:

-- the fact that the penalty has been issued under Regulation 42 of MLR 2007, or Regulation 11 of the Transfer of Funds Regulations 2007, or Para 25 of Schedule 7 of the Counter Terrorism Act 2008
+- the fact that the penalty has been issued under Regulation 76 of MLR 2017, or Para 25 of Schedule 7 of the Counter Terrorism Act 2008

 - the amount of the final penalty which is now payable.